-Many efforts have been taken to improve the accuracy of solute load estimates (Richards and Holloway, 1986; Appling et al 2015; Aulenbach et al, 2016; Shilling et al, 2017; etc.), but those efforts have either focused on large watersheds (Pellerin et al, 2014, Appling et al, 2016; Schilling et al, 2017) or on choosing the best method possible for a given time series (Richards and Holloway, 1986; Aulenbach et al, 2016).
+Many efforts have been taken to improve the accuracy of solute load estimates and provide recommendations for approaches (Richards and Holloway, 1986; Appling et al 2015; Aulenbach et al, 2016; Shilling et al, 2017; etc.), but those efforts have either focused on large watersheds (Pellerin et al, 2014, Appling et al, 2016; Schilling et al, 2017) or on choosing the best method possible for a given time series (Richards and Holloway, 1986; Aulenbach et al, 2016).
 While both areas of research are deeply important for the field at large, they do not clearly delineate when load estimates can be used in cross-site comparisons.
 This study seeks to build on these prior efforts with three goals.
 (1) To provide clear guidance to synthesis scientists on what degree of confidence to have in load estimates originating from small watershed studies, (2) to provide flux estimates for a synthesis dataset of small watershed studies and, (3) provide a framework for classifying potentially comparable flux estimates for synthesis science.

 Methods